Miekooooo/Challenge-9/README.md

 3. Follow the questions within the console

 ## Description
--
+- A easy to use ReadMe generator using inquirer.

-- "what was my motivation?" - To be able to easily create a ReadME
+- "what was my motivation?" - To be able to easily create a ReadMe
 - "why did I build this project?" - Learn more JS
-- "what problem does it solve?" - Give users a good looking ReadME without having to create their own by hand
+- "what problem does it solve?" - Give users a good looking ReadMe without having to create their own by hand
-- "what did I learn?" -
+- "what did I learn?" - How to create a ReadMe generator

 ## Features